 2. Develop a retirement plan

 Is retirement something you think about daily, dream about for “someday,” or haven’t given a thought to?
 Wherever you stand on the spectrum, your 50s is the time to put some thought into what you want retirement to look like.

 You should start asking yourself some key questions, such as: Where do I want to live when I retire?
 When do I want to retire?
 Will I still have an income or a job (a side hustle, perhaps) when I’m officially retired?
 How much do I need to retire?

 You can use a retirement calculator to estimate how much you will need to retire comfortably.
 From there, you can start to develop a plan.
 It doesn’t have to be set in stone yet, but you should begin to have an idea of what your retirement will look like, so you can start to plan how much it will cost.

 Hopefully, if your company offers one, you’ve been contributing to your 401(k) for many years.
 Whether you have or not, at age 50, you can start contributing even more to your 401(k) than ever before.
 That’s because of something called the “catch-up contribution.”

-Anyone over 50 can contribute an extra $7,500 to their 401(k) in addition to the normal limit of $22,500 for 2023.
+According to the IRS, anyone over 50 can contribute an extra $7,500 to their 401(k) in addition to the normal limit of $23,000 for 2024.
 This is a great way to take advantage of a tax benefit and boost your savings before retirement.